SvgDiagram

 Creates a new SVG element attached to the given htmlElement.

-• height: the height in pixel the SVG diagram will occupy vertically in the page.
+• height: the height in pixels the SVG diagram will occupy vertically in the page.

 • viewportWidth: the width in pixels of the SVG viewport (default 1280).